illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 1) Briefly explain the main theme of the chapter
 1) Did the team give a summary and a clear conclusion at the end of the presentation?
 If not, briefly explain what was missing or deficient?
 1) Did the team provide three review questions and three additional resources at the end of the presentation?
 If not, briefly explain what was missing or deficient?
-1) Briefly explain one thing you learned in this presentation
+1) Briefly explain one thing you learned, or one new concept you encountered in this presentation

 ### Submitted Questions